theopmw/leftfield-clothing/README.md

 3. Select the 'AmazonS3FullAccess' policy and click 'Import'.

-4.For the purpose of this project, access is only required from this bucket, so change the '```Resource:```' key in the JSON file to the following using the bucket ARN:
+4.For the purpose of this project, access is only required from this bucket, so change the '```Resource:```' key in the JSON file to the following using the bucket ARN (note: ARN found on the 'Permissions' tab of the S3 Bucket):
 ```
 "Resource": [
             "arn:aws:s3:::...",